 - The CSIF shall support PEC scenario to report performance and analytics charging information.

+- The CSIF shall support subscription to specific network slice performance and analytics information, this can be from NWDAF, using MnS or a combination.
 Editor’s note: The requirements are not complete.